alfredodeza/llmops-duke-aipi/README.md

 * [Building an End-to-End LLM application in Azure](https://www.coursera.org/learn/llmops-azure/home/week/4)
 * [Operations](https://www.coursera.org/learn/cloud-virtualization-containers-api-duke/home/week/4)

-**Weekly Demo delivery:** What are some difficulties of using automation?
+**Weekly Demo video prompt:** What are some difficulties of using automation?
 How will using automation benefit your application?

 ### Week 11: LLM Platforms
 * [Introduction to LLMOps with Azure](https://www.coursera.org/learn/llmops-azure/home/week/1)